Bull

-A bull is an intact (i.e., not castrated) adult male of the species Bos taurus (Cow).
-More muscular and aggressive than the females of the same species (i.e., cows), bulls have long been an important symbol in many religions, including for sacrifices.
+A bull is an intact (i.e., not castrated) adult male of the species Bos taurus (cattle).
+More muscular and aggressive than the females of the same species (i.e. cows proper), bulls have long been an important symbol in many religions, including for sacrifices.
 These animals play a significant role in beef ranching, dairy farming, and a variety of sporting and cultural activities, including bullfighting and bull riding.

-Due to their temperament, handling requires precautions.
+Due to their temperament, handling of bulls requires precautions.

 Nomenclature

 The female counterpart to a bull is a cow, while a male of the species that has been castrated is a steer, ox, or bullock, although in North America, this last term refers to a young bull.
 Use of these terms varies considerably with area and dialect.
-Colloquially, people unfamiliar with cattle may refer to both castrated and intact animals as "bulls".
+Colloquially, people unfamiliar with cattle may also refer to steers and heifers as "cows", and bovines of aggressive or long-horned breeds as "bulls" regardless of sex.

 A wild, young, unmarked bull is known as a micky in Australia.
 Improper or late castration on a bull results in him becoming a coarse steer, also known as a stag in Australia, Canada, and New Zealand.
 In some countries, an incompletely castrated male is known also as a rig or ridgling.

-The word "bull" also denotes the males of other bovines, including bison and water buffalo, as well as many other species of large animals, including elephants, rhinos, seals and walruses, hippos, camels, giraffes, elk, moose, whales, and antelopes.
+The word "bull" also denotes the males of other bovines, including bison and water buffalo, as well as many other species of large animals, including elephants, rhinos, seals and walruses, hippos, camels, giraffes, elk, moose, whales, dolphins, and antelopes.